YueLiPicasso/intro_ocaml/OCanren_exercises/DCSyn3/README.md

 # Problem Description

+The problem concerns translation between two languages using relational programming techniques, in the context of hardware synthesis..

 There is a simple imperative language and a flowchart language, and they share the following syntactic categories: